Hong Kong provides multiple and flexible pathways for local students to pursue post-secondary education.

 As one of the world’s most competitive cities, Hong Kong is home to some of Asia Pacific’s very best universities in terms of their teaching and research achievements.
-According to the QS Asia University Rankings 2010, among the eight institutions funded by the UGC, three institutions, The University of Hong Kong (first place), The Hong Kong University of Science and Technology (second) and The Chinese University of Hong Kong (fourth) are in the top five in Asia and in the top 50 in the world.
-Another two institutions (City University of Hong Kong and the Hong Kong Polytechnic University) are also within the top 200 in the world.
+According to the Quacquarelli Symonds (QS) World University Rankings 2018, among the eight universities funded by the UGC, five universities, namely The University of Hong Kong, The Hong Kong University of Science and Technology, The Chinese University of Hong Kong , City University of Hong Kong and The Hong Kong Polytechnic University are ranked top 100 in the world.

-Some of these publicly-funded institutions, such as City University of Hong Kong (CityU), The Education University of Hong Kong (EdUHK), The Hong Kong Polytechnic University (PolyU) and the Vocational Training Council also provide a number of publicly-funded sub-degree programmes.
+Three of these UGC-funded universities, namely City University of Hong Kong (CityU), The Education University of Hong Kong (EdUHK), and The Hong Kong Polytechnic University (PolyU), as well as the Vocational Training Council, also provide a number of publicly-funded sub-degree programmes.

 Self-financing Local Programmes